Learn from home

 Young beginners with parent support

-Online coaching works well for repertoire polishing, technical drills, musical interpretation, and consistent accountability between lessons.
+Online coaching can be useful for repertoire polishing, technical drills, musical interpretation, and steady accountability between lessons.
+Students preparing for formal milestones can also ask about RCM and ABRSM exam prep.

-- check Device with camera and stable internet connection
+• Phone, tablet, or laptop with a camera and stable internet

-Not sure if your setup is good enough?
-Book the complimentary trial and I can help you adjust camera angle, positioning, and lesson flow in the first session.
+If you are not sure whether your setup is good enough, book the free trial.
+I can help you adjust the camera angle, positioning, and lesson flow in that first session.

 Technique and foundation